Michaela Pain

 Under the Equality Act 2010 service providers have a duty to make reasonable adjustments to ensure that individuals with disabilities can access their service.
 You can read more about reasonable adjustments to help you to access services on the CAB website.

-My room in Launceston is conveniently located in the centre of town.
-There are a number of car parks and roadside parking available, all of which are within short walking distance.
+My room in Launceston is in the centre of town.
+There are a number of car parks and roadside parking available, all within short walking distance.

 Online platforms